The Evolution of Secure Email Gateways: From Spam Filters to AI-Powered Defense

 Autonomous Response Capabilities: The most advanced SEGs now incorporate self-healing capabilities that can automatically remediate threats post-delivery when new intelligence emerges.
 This approach addresses the reality that some sophisticated threats will inevitably bypass initial detection.

-Current-generation SEGs are achieving detection rates exceeding 99.9% for conventional threats while dramatically improving protection against advanced attacks.
-A 2025 Enterprise Strategy Group study found that organizations implementing AI-powered email security experienced 91% fewer successful email-based attacks compared to those using traditional defenses.
+Current-generation SEGs are achieving high detection rates for conventional threats while continuously improving protection against advanced attacks.
+Organizations implementing AI-powered email security typically experience fewer successful email-based attacks compared to those using traditional defenses.

 The Impact of Evolving Threats